 North Yorkshire County Council granted a lease to Sherburn in Elmet Community Trust from April 2017

-The building will need considerable work to bring it back into use.
-Some grant funding has already been obtained to revamp the garden area to the front of the building, to carry out some repairs to the roof and bring the toilets back into use.
+The building needed considerable work to bring it back into use.
+Some grant funding was obtained to revamp the garden area to the front of the building and to carry out some repairs to the roof and bring the toilets back into use during 2017.

-The Trust has recently been awarded National Lottery Funding for both the renovation work and the running cost for the first 3 years.
-Further funding has also been committed by Selby District Council for the renovation work.
+The Trust was awarded National Lottery Funding for both the renovation work and the running cost for the first 3 years.
+Further funding has also come from a number of other grant awards and several kind donors for the renovation work.